internetofwater/IoW-PIDsvc/PIDsvc/README.md

 6. Pidsvc is deployed at http://localhost:8095, with GUI at http://localhost:8095/PIDSVC

 ## Optional: Change persistence DB
 The ```docker-compose.yml``` file configures a persistence database as a docker volume.
-Alternatively, you may create a directory in the host environment and map that directory to the postgres docker image data layer.
+Alternatively, you may create a directory in the host environment and map that directory to the postgres docker container persistence database.
 See ```docker-compose-persistence-directory.yml``` for an example.

 ## Optional: Enable https